-Writtle University College award honorary degrees to three outstanding members of the equestrian sector, as their 2021 graduation ceremony got underway.
+Writtle University award honorary degrees to three outstanding members of the equestrian sector, as their 2021 graduation ceremony got underway.

 On October 29th, Ros Canter, Justine Harrison and Khadijah Mellah attended Writtle’s first in-person graduation ceremony since 2019.